-Except for this matter as at the date this report, there were no contingent assets or liabilities, other than those exploration commitments set out in Note 12 of the Financial Statements.
+At the date this report, there were no contingent assets or liabilities, other than those exploration commitments set out in Note 12 of the Financial Statements.

 There was no litigation involving Bounty Oil & Gas NL during the half-year or subsequently.